 The VP External is in charge of coordinating SSMU’s relations with various levels of government, student associations, community groups, and campus labour unions; as well as managing political campaigns and mobilization efforts.Virtual Office Hours Monday and Wednesday, 11 a.m.-12 p.m.
 (Sign up here) firstname.lastname@example.org 514-398-6798

-The Students’ Society of McGill University employs full-time staff to run the SSMU’s day-to-day activities.
+The Students’ Society of McGill University employs full-time and part-time staff to run the SSMU’s day-to-day activities.
 All of the staff report to the General Manager, who in turn reports to the SSMU Executives.

 The General Manager is responsible for the SSMU’s administration, governance, corporate obligations, accounting, human resources, business operations, and legal affairs.